 RATIFICATION VOTE NOTICE:

-TAKE NOTICE that a Ratification Vote shall be held in accordance with the Fisher River Cree Nation Community Ratification Process in order to determine if Eligible Voters approve the Fisher River Cree Nation Land Code and the Individual Agreement.
+TAKE NOTICE that due to COVID-19 and the health and safety of the Fisher River Cree Nation, the Ratification Vote has been rescheduled in accordance with the Fisher River Cree Nation Community Ratification Process as approved by the Chief and Council, in order to determine if Eligible Voters approve the Fisher River Cree Nation Land Code and the Individual Agreement.
 The Land Code and Individual Agreement shall be approved if a majority of the participating Eligible Voters vote to approve them.

 The following question will be asked of the Eligible Voters of Fisher River Cree Nation by ballot: